Passage planning, Chartwork & Position fixing

 You will also learn about the cause of tides and learn to calculate times and heights of tides at European and Pacific ports.

-This online training is aligned with the UK MCA Master (Code vessels less than 200 GT) / Officer of the Watch (Yachts less than 500 GT) oral examination syllabus.
+This online training is aligned with the UK MCA Master (Code vessels less than 200 GT) / Officer of the Watch (Yachts less than 500 GT) Oral Examination Syllabus.

-You can see the content included within the syllabus below.
+You can see the content included within the Syllabus below.

 1. Publications required under SOLAS